Fall 2023

 One of the hidden aspects of the Black Panther Party in the California Bay Area was its contributions to the nascent disability rights movement in the 1970s.
 In 1977, the Party famously supported a 26-day occupation of a federal building in San Francisco during the nationwide “504 Movement” demanding the passage of legislation to outlaw ability-based discrimination in federally-financed programs.
 Join us on Wednesday, November 29 at 4:30pm for an in-person conversation at UC Berkeley around the intersectionalities of Disability and Blackness.
 The panel will include former Panthers and disability rights activists who will provide background on the deep roots of the Party and Black activism in supporting community health clinics and disabled people in the Black community.

-Karen Nakamura (moderator), Disability Studies Chair & Professor of Anthropology, UC Berkeley
+Moderator: Karen Nakamura, Disability Studies Chair & Professor of Anthropology, UC Berkeley

 This event is part of UC Berkeley’s yearlong On The Same Page Initiative.
 It is supported by the College of Letters and Science and the Othering & Belonging Institute.